dMY Technology Group Inc VI - Class A Shares Approach 52-Week Low - Market Mover

-dMY Technology Group Inc VI - Class A (DMYS) shares closed today at 0.7% above its 52 week low of $9.76, giving the company a market cap of $0.
-The stock is currently down 1.8% year-to-date, down 1.8% over the past 12 months, and down 1.8% over the past five years.
-This week, the Dow Jones Industrial Average fell 0.2%, and the S&P 500 rose 0.3%.
+dMY Technology Group Inc VI - Class A (DMYS) shares closed today at 0.5% above its 52 week low of $9.76, giving the company a market cap of $0.
+The stock is currently down 2.0% year-to-date, down 2.0% over the past 12 months, and down 2.0% over the past five years.
+This week, the Dow Jones Industrial Average rose 0.2%, and the S&P 500 rose 1.2%.

 Trading Activity